 - 3.0-mm (C USA, 11 UK) Crochet Hook

-– Sport Weight Yarn (2, Fine), like for example Rio from Lammy Yarns or Schachenmayr Catania, in colors blue, green, yellow, orange, red, pink, and white.
+- Sport (2, Fine) Weight Yarn, such as Rio from Lammy Yarns or Schachenmayr Catania, in colors blue, green, yellow, orange, red, pink, and white.

 - Tapestry Needle

 - One Stitch Marker

 Hdc – Half Double Crochet

 MC – Magic Circle

 Sc – Single Crochet

 St – Stitch

 How to Read the Pattern

 - The pattern is worked in the round, but you can join with a sl st if you prefer.
 If you decide to work in the round, I recommend you use a stitch marker to mark your first st at each round.